 Still, whether you want to learn for travel, for work, because you’re moving abroad, or just for the personal satisfaction, there's an app on this list for you, even if you're not a native English speaker.
 We’ve sorted through all the apps, software, and services we could get our hands on to figure out the best ways to learn a language online.

 Duolingo is probably the best known and most popular language app out there, and for good reason.
-For one thing, it’s entirely free - you can pay an extra fee to remove ads from the app, but they’re mostly unobtrusive anyway, and none of the actual content is gated behind a paywall.
+For one thing, it’s entirely free - you can pay an extra fee to remove ads from the app, but none of the actual content is gated behind a paywall.

-There are currently 19 language courses available for native English speakers, with more in beta or under construction (even Klingon is on the way!) and it also has courses designed for non-English speakers to learn English or other languages, which not every language-learning app does.
+There are currently 3 language courses available for native English speakers, with more in beta or under construction (it even has constructed languages like Klingon and Valyrian!) and it also has courses designed for non-English speakers to learn English or other languages, which not every language-learning app does.

 You can use it on iOS, Android, or in a web browser, and your progress is synced across devices.
 As for the actual learning?
 Modules are broken down by both subject areas and grammatical types, and after completing them you’re periodically encouraged to practice older modules.

-The whole system is also gamified - you gain experience, level up, and earn a virtual currency as you build up your skills, which goes a long way to encouraging you to keep up your daily practice streak.
+The whole system is gamified - you gain experience, level up, and earn a virtual currency as you build up your skills, which goes a long way to encouraging you to keep up your daily practice streak.

 Exercises include reading, listening, writing, and speaking (though you can skip those ones in case you don’t want to be awkwardly reciting French sentences on the train), and you can set daily reminders to practice, with custom goals for how much you want to achieve each day.